IllumiNatal \i-ˈlü-mə-nāt-təl\ : enlightening birth

 The many hours I spent laboring naturally with the help of my husband, mother, and doula instilled in me a passion for birth.
 I wanted every laboring woman to experience the amazing power of their own bodies and the empowerment that comes from welcoming and working with labor.
 The surgical birth gave me a compassion for the nearly 1/3 of all American women whose babies are born by cesarean.
 And, the unexpected outcome set both my husband and I on a track for future home births.

 Since then, I've given birth at home three times with the assistance of a midwife, as well as experienced another hospital birth.
 I have become an advocate for women - particularly those who have had c-sections - to make fully informed choices in their births.
 Over the years, I have realized a calling to be "with women," which is the literal translation of "midwife."
 In early 2010, newly pregnant with my fourth child, I solidified the decision: I would, even if it took the next 10 years, become a midwife.
 It is a calling and a passion.
-Coincidentally, I expect to finish my degree in midwifery sometime in 2020.
+Coincidentally, I expect to finish my degree in midwifery sometime in 2020 or 2021.

 In 2012, I chose to pursue not only midwifery but the study of labor support, as well.
 I attended an intensive, 3-day workshop with BirthWorks International and entered their doula training program.
 In 2014, I attended another doula training workshop with CAPPA.
 Additionally, I have attended specialized trainings in Spinning Babies techniques, rebozo work, breastfeeding support, and more.
 As a doula, I have the ability to support women and their families from pregnancy to birth and postpartum.
 I offer resources and information as the family develops their plans for birth; physical and emotional support throughout labor and delivery; and follow-up as the family processes their experience.